Congratulations on your new appointment!

 Please ensure that you read the departmental Health and Safety information.
 This is obviously important if you are working in a laboratory environment, but all staff who enter a laboratory area need to be aware of the potential hazards, as well as those in their own working environments.
 The safety of all our staff and students is of utmost importance to us and your full cooperation on this matter is requested.

-I hope that you will enjoy working in Warwick Physics and find this to be a place where you are challenged and supported, stretched and fulfilled, rewarded and valued.
+I hope that you will enjoy working in Warwick Physics and find this to be a place where you are challenged and supported, stretched and fulfilled, rewarded and feel valued.

 If there is anything you wish to discuss now or in the future, please feel free to come and see me.